| Title: | Graph Community Detection Methods into Systematic Conservation Planning |

 A connectivity prioritization problem is created and solved using prioritizr package.
 The solver used for solving the problems is the best available on the computer, following the solver hierarchy of prioritizr.
 By default, the highs package using the HiGHS solver is downloaded during package installation.

 Hanson, Jeffrey O, Richard Schuster, Nina Morrell, Matthew Strimas-Mackey, Brandon P M Edwards, Matthew E Watts, Peter Arcese, Joseph Bennett, and Hugh P Possingham.
-2024. prioritizr: Systematic Conservation Prioritization in R. https://prioritizr.net.
+2025. prioritizr: Systematic Conservation Prioritization in R. https://CRAN.R-project.org/package=prioritizr.

 Huangfu, Qi, and JA Julian Hall.
 2018.
 Parallelizing the Dual Revised Simplex Method.
 Mathematical Programming Computation 10 (1): 119–42. doi:10.1007/s12532-017-0130-5